 If you want to be true to the name of the dish, add some grated/fresh parmesan cheese on top

 This recipe is very easy and is a hearty dish loved by almost all.
-I reccomend either penne or fettuccini pasta, because those are the pasta shapes I have found that go best with the dish.
-Also, I reccomend whole milk mozzarella because it melts much more easily and has a much better texture than skim or fat-free mozzarella, although if you are being calorie-conscious, the less fattening alternatives will also work.
+I recommend either penne or fettuccini pasta, because those are the pasta shapes I have found that go best with the dish.
+Also, I recommend whole milk mozzarella because it melts much more easily and has a much better texture than skim or fat-free mozzarella, although if you are being calorie-conscious, the less fattening alternatives will also work.
 I have found that oregano or basil go well with this dish, and having a nice red wine like a cabernet or merlot never hurts, either!
 All in all, it is an easy dish to prepare and with some practice, you will be from prep to the dinner table in under 30 minutes!